argoproj/argo-cd/docs/user-guide/diff-strategies.md

 - **Structured-Merge Diff**: Strategy automatically applied when enabling Server-Side Apply sync option.
-- **Server-Side Diff**: New strategy that invokes a Server-Side Apply in dryrun mode delegating to Kube-API the action of calculating the diff.
+- **Server-Side Diff**: New strategy that invokes a Server-Side Apply in dryrun mode in order to generate the predicted live state.

 ## Structured-Merge Diff
 *Current Status: [Beta][1] (Since v2.5.0)*

 This is diff strategy is automatically used when Server-Side Apply sync option is enabled.
-It uses the [structured-merge-diff][2] library used by kubernetes to calculate diffs based on fields ownership.
+It uses the [structured-merge-diff][2] library used by Kubernetes to calculate diffs based on fields ownership.
 There are some challenges using this strategy to calculate diffs for CRDs that define default values.
-After different issues were identified by the community, this is strategy is being discontinued in favour of Server-Side Diff.
+After different issues were identified by the community, this strategy is being discontinued in favour of Server-Side Diff.

 ## Server-Side Diff